ashejim/C964/_build/html/_sources/task1.md

 ### Machine Learning Algorithms

 :::{sidebar} **Classification & Regression Overview**
 <iframe
-src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=b3a9a4e9-c126-407d-a6b2-ae0100fde1ba&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" style="border: 1px solid #464646" allowfullscreen allow="autoplay" alt ="Intro screen of classification and regression overview video by Dr. Ashe."
+src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=b3a9a4e9-c126-407d-a6b2-ae0100fde1ba&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" style="border: 1px solid #464646" allowfullscreen allow="autoplay" alt ="Intro screen of classification and regression overview video by Dr. Ashe.
+A scatterplot with a shaded area distinguishing two groups of blue and red data points is shown overlaying a flowchart of the machine learning development process."
 > </iframe>
 :::

-#### Supervised Learning**
+#### Supervised Learning

-If the answers for what you are trying to predict (dependent variable) are in the data, then a supervised method is the way to go.
+If the answers for what you are trying to predict (the dependent variable; also called *tagged* or *labeled*) are in the data, then a [supervised method](https://scikit-learn.org/stable/supervised_learning.html) is the way to go.
 Using the other features (independent variables) as input, a supervised algorithm can *train* a function to predict a dependent variable for new unseen dependent variables.
 For predicting numbers, e.g., profit, temperature, etc., a *regression* method should be used.
 For predicting categories, e.g., yes/no, blue/red, spam/ham, etc., a *classification* method should be used.

 - *Regression* algorithms predict numbers.
 Examples include linear regression, polynomial regression, decision tree regression, random forest regression, and many more.
 <!--  https://www.kaggle.com/code/duyguay12/regression-examples-for-machine-learning -->